galaxyproject/training-material/topics/metabolomics/tutorials/msPurity_training/tutorial.md

 # Introduction
 {:.no_toc}

-As wrote in the msPurity paper, “mass spectrometry (MS) is routinely used to quantify, annotate, and identify small molecules in complex biological matrices.[..]
-Tandem mass spectrometry (MS/MS or MS2) is a widely used approach for structural annotation and identification of metabolites in complex biological samples”.
-The first method allows to find the general formula of the desired metabolite while the second can give in detail the structure of the molecule and its components.
-They also demonstrate the key point of MS/MS : “the term “tandem mass spectrometry” is used when a single collision step is used, but product ions can be isolated for further collision to provide MSn spectra where n ≥ 3.
-A key component of any MS2 (or higher) technology is the isolation of selected m/z windows for gas-phase fragmentation and the mapping back of the fragmentation (product) spectrum to the selected m/z window”.
+MsPurity paper authors ({% cite Lawson2017%}) said “mass spectrometry (MS) is routinely used to quantify, annotate, and identify small molecules in complex biological matrices.[..]
+Tandem mass spectrometry (MS/MS or MS/MS) is a widely used approach for structural annotation and identification of metabolites in complex biological samples”.
+MS is used to generate theoretical formula for a metabolite of interest while MS/MS provides additional information regarding molecular structure and chemical groups.
+Authors also highlight the key point of MS/MS : “the term “tandem mass spectrometry” is used when a single collision step is used, but product ions can be isolated for further collision to provide MSn spectra where n ≥ 3.
+A key component of any MS/MS (or higher) technology is the isolation of selected m/z windows for gas-phase fragmentation and the mapping back of the fragmentation (product) spectrum to the selected m/z window”.
 {: .text-justify}

-A metabolomics analytical and data analysis workflow that directly takes into consideration the purity of an isolation window has been developed through the msPurity package, enabling deconvolution of MS2 spectra.
+This previous paper deals with a metabolomics analytical and data analysis workflow that directly takes into consideration the purity of an isolation window by using the msPurity package.
 “The approach, demonstrated using an Agilent6520 Q-TOF instrument, requires sliding isolation windows to be acquired surrounding the precursor of interest.[...]
-In these cases, simply assessing the targeted precursor purity can be useful in interpreting the MS2 spectra and aid in assessing the reliability of any subsequent annotation. [...]
+In these cases, simply assessing the targeted precursor purity can be useful in interpreting the MS/MS spectra and aid in assessing the reliability of any subsequent annotation. [...]
 What we call here “precursor purity” is calculated with a revised Michalski approach”.
-Advances include that the metric is interpolated at the recorded time of the MS2 acquisition using bordering full scan spectra, the isolation efficiency of the mass spectrometer can be included within the calculation, and as per the PCI (Percent Chimera Intensity) approach, isotopic peaks of the targeted precursor can be removed and peaks with intensities below a minimum percentage of the precursor peak intensity are removed from the calculation.
-The software has been applied to investigate DDA or DIA metabolomics data sets for different biological samples retrieved from the data repositories MetaboLights, Metabolomics Workbench, and PRIMeData Resource of Plant Metabolomics (DROP Met).
-We also detail how theoretical isolation windows can be assessed using MS1 data sets collected independent of MS2 acquisitions.
+The software has been applied to investigate DDA (Data Dependant Acquisition) or DIA (Data Independent Acquisition) metabolomics data sets for different biological samples retrieved from the data repositories MetaboLights, Metabolomics Workbench, and PRIMeData Resource of Plant Metabolomics (DROP Met).
+They also detail how theoretical isolation windows can be assessed using MS1 data sets collected independent of MS/MS acquisitions.
 The computational methods detailed in the msPurity paper (Lawson et al. 2017) are available in the R package msPurity.
 The package has been developed to work as a standalone or to be used in conjunction with the metabolomics peak detection and processing R package XCMS 2.0.
 {: .text-justify}

-To illustrate this approach, we will use datas from [*Metabolights n°307*](https://www.ebi.ac.uk/metabolights/MTBLS307), extracted from {% cite VanDerHooft2016%}.
-The objective of this paper is “to detect and visualize antihypertensive drug metabolites in untargeted metabolomics experiments based on the spectral similarity of their fragmentation spectra”.
-To do so, the authors collected urines from a cohort of 26 patients and performed a Thermo Q-Exactive coupled to pHILIC chromatography using data dependent analysis (DDA) MS/MS gas-phase experiments.
-They found 165 separate drugs metabolites and during this tutorial we will try to find the best result out of these 165.
-For time reasons, we will just used a subset of the samples and should not find all these waiting metabolites.
+The present tutorial  illustrates this approach with data from [*Metabolights n°307*](https://www.ebi.ac.uk/metabolights/MTBLS307), extracted from {% cite VanDerHooft2016%}.
+The aim of this paper is “to detect and visualize antihypertensive drug metabolites in untargeted metabolomics experiments based on the spectral similarity of their fragmentation spectra” ({% cite Lawson2017%}).
+To do so, the authors collected urines from a cohort of 26 patients and samples were analysed with a pHILIC column coupled to a Thermo Q-Exactive instrument.
+Authors found 165 separated metabolites from 7 parents drugs and during this tutorial we will only focuse to find each of these parents.
+For time reasons, we will just used a subset of samples.
+We should not find all these waiting metabolites because of the data complexity.
 {: .text-justify}

-To analyze these datas, we will start to follow a light version of the [LC-MS workflow](http://workflow4metabolomics.org/the-lc-ms-workflow), developed by the [Wokflow4metabolomics group](http://workflow4metabolomics.org/) ({% cite Giacomoni2014 %}, {% cite Guitton2017 %}), then we can complet the MS/MS workflow developped by **msPurity** authors ({% cite Lawson2017%}).
+To analyze these data, we will start by following a light version of the [LC-MS workflow](http://workflow4metabolomics.org/the-lc-ms-workflow), developed by the [Wokflow4metabolomics group](http://workflow4metabolomics.org/) ({% cite Giacomoni2014 %}, {% cite Guitton2017 %}), then we will be able to complete the MS/MS workflow developed by **msPurity** authors ({% cite Lawson2017%}).
 {: .text-justify}

 > ### Agenda